 You might prefer an earbud design that hooks over your ear, or sits entirely within your ear.
 For running, we generally found there’s not much inherent difference between the two styles in terms of stability, though if you wear glasses the addition of an ear hook might mean its gets in the way of your specs.

-Even if you’re adverse to running in the rain, we’d strongly recommend a pair of running headphones with come certified water resistance to protect against sweat.
-An IP rating of IPX7 denotes full waterproofing, while IPX4 represents basic moisture resistance; consider what you’ll need and what the risks are your headphones getting seriously wet.
+Water resistance: Even if you’re averse to running in the rain, we’d strongly recommend a pair of running headphones with certified water resistance to protect against sweat.
+An IP rating of IPX7 denotes full waterproofing, while IPX4 represents basic moisture resistance; consider what you’ll need and what the risks are of your headphones getting seriously wet.

 How we test the best running headphones